wholder/HersheyView/README.md

 ### Features
  - Click the "**`Show Origin`**" checkbox to display the origin of the vectors that make up each character glyph.
  - Click the "**`Show Grid`**" checkbox to display a unit grid
- - Click the "**`Show L/R`**" checkbox to display red, vertical lines that show the horizontal space needed by the glyph.
+ - Click the "**`Show L/R`**" checkbox to display red, vertical lines that show left and right boundaries of the glyph.
  - Use the dropdown to select a zoom factor of 8 to 64 times.
  - Click the "**`Show Vectors`**" button to display a list of all the vectors (x1, y1, x2, y2) used to draw the glyph.
  - Use the slider and the left/right arrows under the view area to select a glyph.